Show 1040: How to Make Your Brain Healthy for a Happy LifeAvailability: In Stock

 Dr. Wendy Suzuki tells us what lifestyle changes to make to take advantage of neuroplasticity.
 Regular exercise and meditation can keep the brain healthy.

 At midcareer, neuroscientist Wendy Suzuki had numerous scientific awards and accomplishments.
 She was studying what makes a brain healthy.
 But she didn’t have much of a life outside of the lab, and she wasn’t happy.
 She decided to make some changes, starting with a stop at the gym.

 How Does Moving Your Body Make Your Brain Healthy?

-Dr. Suzuki shifted the direction of her research after she had personal experience with the benefits of exercise.
+Dr. Suzuki’s personal experience with the benefits of exercise led her to shift the direction of her research.
 Soon she was studying how moving your body affects your mood, your brain and your health.

 Looking at Neuroplasticity:

 Exercise is not the only key to neuroplasticity, although it is very important.
-If you master specialized skills, your neural connections could change.
-This can help you keep your brain healthy.
-Find out what happens when a person learns The Knowledge of the streets of London in order to become certified as a taxicab driver.
+Mastering specialized skills can also lead to changes and help you keep your brain healthy.
+Find out what happens when a person masters The Knowledge of the streets of London in order to become certified as a taxicab driver.

 Tune in to learn how you can put her research to work for you to help you achieve better brain function and a happy life.
 Should you take up meditation?

 Wendy Suzuki, PhD, is a Professor of Neural Science and Psychology in the Center for Neural Science at New York University.
 Her work has been recognized with numerous awards including the prestigious Troland Research Award from the National Academy of Sciences.
 She is a three-time TedX speaker and has presented at The Moth.

 Her book is Healthy Brain, Happy Life:A Personal Program to Activate Your Brain & Do Everything Better.
 The photograph of Dr. Suzuki is by Elias Wessel.